ryan-endacott/ryan-endacott.github.com/_posts/2013-1-13-What's-a-blog.md

 * WebSpeech API chrome extension
 * Live markdown previewer to use with this site and Jekyll blogs in general to push for you.
 * API project with twitter or facebook?
 Or maybe reddit?
 Maybe one that sees your active post times?
+* Change this from a jekyll blog to a node app...
+It will make it way easier to stay motivated to write!
+(I think/hope)